Find Affordable College Courses

 A rank of #3 on this year’s list means College of Western Idaho is a great value for health and medical administrative services students working on their undergraduate certificate.
 Located in the rural area of Nampa, CWI is a public college with a fairly large student population.

-CWI also took the #4 spot in our Best Health/Medical Admin Services Undergraduate Certificate Schools in the Rocky Mountains Region rankings.
+CWI did well in our overall quality rankings, too.
+It placed #4 on our Best Health/Medical Admin Services Undergraduate Certificate Schools in the Rocky Mountains Region list.

 Read More…